Watch Out for this PRESTO Card Quirk Before You Miss Your GO Train

 A comparison of the fees, minimum balance requirements, interest paid and ability to deposit and write cheques for US dollar accounts from BMO, CIBC, ING Direct, Royal Bank, ScotiaBank, and TD.

-Buy Your US Dollars at ING Direct
+Buy Your US Dollars at ING Direct (now Tangerine)

 Why buy US dollars from ING Direct with examples of the rates and savings.